How to make easy tomato bruschetta, the authentic Italian appetizer with fresh basil, plus lots of toppings ideas!

 - Season with sea salt and enjoy with a squeeze of fresh lemon.

 The secret lies in using the freshest ingredients of course, but also in grilling the bread!
-That is the difference between tomato bruschetta and toast.
+That is the difference between bruschetta and toast.
 One is grilled, the other one is toasted.
 Different textures and different flavors.

 You guys, there are so many toppings ideas flying through my head, that I actually dream of them.
 The struggle is real!